 She got to make a body with “bones” and I got a Halloween decoration.

 Austin has been interested in the human body and bones for almost two years now.
 Ever since she watched a good portion of Bones with me.
 The interest has been on and off but she’ll see a new book at the library that sparks her interest all over the opportunity to explore her interests and incorporate “school” into it.

 We have checked many books out from the library over the last two years on the human body and on bones in general.

 Little Explorers My Amazing Body – a flap book.

-My Silly Body and Book – a body shape fold out – with flaps.
-The book includes break down of different body parts, ie/ brain and lungs.
+Human Body Activity Book for Kids – a body shape fold out – with flaps.
+The book includes a breakdown of different body parts, ie/ brain, and lungs.
 Includes experiments you can try.